reswob10/ScourDNS/README.md

 ScourDNS
 ========

-This script does some basic analysis of Windows DNS Debug Logs
+This script does some basic analysis of Windows DNS Debug Log This is a test